ETHAN'S STORY - AS TOLD BY HIS MOTHER

 As a proud parent of a BIA alum, I’m thrilled to show this photo of my son, Jack, pictured between his godparents at his Bar Mitzvah.
 Jack attended Gideon Hausner Jewish Day School in Palo Alto where his favorite subject in school was science, and in particular, zoology.
 After school sports include basketball (Jack is 6 ‘ 2” tall!) and tennis.
 In his free time, Jack plays guitar and is a vocalist; his favorite music genre is country.
 Jack’s passions are animals and endangered species, and he plans to pursue a career in this field.

 What would BIA do without Ben?
 Ben was the MC at a BIA fundraiser and has become a seasoned volunteer, having already assisted at the Clubhouse.
 Ben also decided of his own accord to have some of his Bar Mitzvah gifts donated to BIA.
+Ben recently graduated from Harvey Mudd College with a B.S. in Engineering, and is working to help solve the climate crisis.
+He lectures part time teaching graduate psychology students about the experiences of autistic adults & teens.
 Our hats are off to you, Ben!

 Laura was a former BIA student (at age 4).
 Years later, she contacted BIA to let us know that she was now in college and inquired about BIA summer internship possibilities.
 Laura spent her summer teaching at the BIA Clubhouse After-School Program.
 She was a tremendous asset and we are so happy that she kept in touch.